mfjacobsen/Fantasy-Football/2023_Schedule_Simulations.md

  first only 36 times.
 Some interesting things to note:

  * Every team except herbietime could have placed last
- * every team except blackandyelllownation could have placed first
+ * Every team except blackandyelllownation could have placed first

 There could be schedules were herbietime placed last or blackandyellownation placed first.
 However, they didn't occur in the 10 million simulations performed